hddm-devs/hddm/docs/intro.rst

 around a group mean :math:`\mu` with variance :math:`\sigma^2`.
 HDDM then uses MCMC to estimate the joint posterior distribution of all model parameters.

-..
-    The graph is for the simple ddm, and the distributions for the full ddm??

 Note that the exact form of the model will be user-dependent; consider as an example a model where separate drift-rates *v* are estimated for